East St. Louis massacre

 The massacre drew national attention.
-At the end of July, some 10,000 black citizens marched in silent protest in New York City.
-Many black people left East St. Louis; when area public schools opened in the fall, black enrollment had dropped by 35%.
+At the end of July, some 10,000 Black citizens marched in silent protest in New York City.
+Many Black people left East St. Louis; when area public schools opened in the fall, Black enrollment had dropped by 35%.

 Background

 In 1917, many would-be workers were drafted or enlisted into military service for World War I., creating a shortage of labor for industrial employers in major cities, which had long been destinations for European immigrants.
 Concurrently, African Americans began the Great Migration from the rural Southern United States to seek better work and education in the North, as well as to escape from lynchings and the second-class status of the Jim Crow era.
 Labor agencies recruited some workers for specific jobs, especially as strikebreakers, but labor demand was sufficient that migrants moved on their own, having heard about the new employment opportunities created by the wartime economy.
 The neighboring communities of St. Louis, Missouri, and East St. Louis, Illinois, became destinations for southern migrants.
 During the spring of 1917, Black people were arriving in St. Louis at the rate of 2,000 per week.

 East St. Louis is an industrial city across the Mississippi River from St. Louis.
 Major industries there included Aluminum Ore Company, American Steel Foundry, Republic Iron & Steel, Obear Nester Glass, and Elliot Frog & Switch (a frog was part of a railroad switch).
 Many facilities were located just outside the city limits in order to escape paying taxes.
 Nearby National City had stockyards and meatpacking plants, attracting more workers.
 East St. Louis was a rough industrial city, where saloons outnumbered schools and churches.
-Non-whites were initially a small minority: in 1910, about 6,000 African Americans lived in East St. Louis, of a total population of 58,000; by 1917, the Black population had increased to 10,000, or one-sixth of the total population of 60,000.
+Non-whites were initially a small minority: in 1910, about 6,000 African Americans lived in East St. Louis, of a total population of 58,000.
+By 1917, the Black population had increased to about 20,000 out of almost 100,000 total.